camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

 * Open the folder `$FOX_HOME/lib/ext/` and delete the following artifacts:
   * `fox-engine-$FOX_VERSION.jar`
   * `fox-platform-api-$FOX_VERSION.jar`
-* Now you are able to install camunda BPM 7.0, therefore you have to look in the [installation guide](ref:/guides/installation-guide/was/) and follow the instructions.
+* Now you can install camunda BPM 7.0, to do so, see the [installation guide](ref:/guides/installation-guide/was/) and follow the instructions.

-Since camunda BPM 7.0 you are able to configure built-in process engine plugins, for more details [see here](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).
+Since camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).

 ### Deploy camunda BPM webapps

 * Follow the installation instructions to deploy camunda BPM webapps (like Cycle, Cockpit etc.).
-* Furthermore, you are able to delete the corresponding Cockpit tables, because they are not needed anymore.
+* Furthermore, you can delete the corresponding Cockpit tables because they are not needed anymore.